Healthdirect Free Australian health advice you can count on.

 • Wear gloves while changing nappies.

-• Clean toys or surfaces that might have come into contact with their saliva, urine or body fluid.
+• Clean toys and surfaces that might have been in contact with saliva or urine.

 Learn more here about the development and quality assurance of healthdirect content.